Our Project

 Recovering wildlife patients will be housed in pre-release aviaries to regain fitness, with screened walls and discrete viewing windows incorporated into enclosures to minimise disturbance.
 Not all recovering patients will be on display, however permanent residents may also be housed at the centre.

-The centre will showcase conservation in action, facilitating public engagement.
-The facility will be a significant asset in the Kaikōura region, becoming a drawcard for residents and visitors alike.
+The centre will showcase conservation in action, facilitating public engagement to inspire better species protection.
+The facility will be a significant asset in the Kaikōura region, acting as a biodiversity hub.

 Training & Research